nymtech/nym/documentation/operators/src/faq/smoosh-faq.md

 ### How will be the staking and inflation after project Smoosh?

-We must run tests to see how many users pay.
-We may need to keep inflation on if not enough people pay to keep high quality gateways on in the early stage of the transition.
+Nym will run tests to count how much payment comes from the users of the Mixnet and if that covers the reward payments.
+If not, we may need to keep inflation on to secure incentives for high quality gateways in the early stage of the transition.

 ### When project smooth will be launched, it would be the mixmining pool that will pay for the gateway rewards based on amount of traffic routed ?